phalcon/documentation/docs/db-models-transactions.md

 $customer->save();
 ```

 ## Isolated
-Isolated transactions are executed in a new connection ensuring that all the generated SQL, virtual foreign key checks and business rules are isolated from the main connection.
+Isolated transactions are executed in a new connection ensuring that all the generated SQL, virtual foreign key checks, and business rules are isolated from the main connection.
 This kind of transaction requires a transaction manager that globally manages each transaction created ensuring that they are correctly rolled back or committed before ending the request:

 ```php
 <?php